mattwilson1024/microbit-bluetooth/README.md

 ## Run the web app

 This repo contains an example web app built with Angular.

+The interesting part lives in `src/microbit` - this includes a component allowing the user to select a BPM either by dragging a slider or tapping a button 8 times (2 bars) in time with the music.
+This BPM will be used to set the speed at which the LEDs flash.

-In `src/microbit` there is a component which shows a simple form containing a slider to change the speed of the flashing LEDs.
-The most interesting part is `src/app/microbit/microbit.service.ts` which uses the Web Bluetooth API to connect to the micro:bit and send messages.
+The `src/app/microbit/microbit.service.ts` file uses the Web Bluetooth API to connect to the micro:bit and send a message each time the BPM is updated.

 1. Install Node and Yarn
 2. In the `web` directory, run the following to install dependencies and start the app